prcastro/udacity-machine-learning/Capstone/capstone_report.md

 ### Algorithms and Techniques

 This is a classic classification problem, and therefore, several classification algorithms can be used to solve it.
 The most basic one is the Logistic Regression.
 This linear model will use linear combinations of the features to predict the probability of each of the two target classes.
 While simple, it's very fast to train and will detect any simple linear pattern in the dataset.
+The logistic model models the probability of a sample $i$ as:

+$$\operatorname{logit}(\mathbb{E}[Y_i\mid \mathbf{X}_i]) = \operatorname{logit}(p_i)=\ln\left(\frac{p_i}{1-p_i}\right) = \boldsymbol\beta \cdot \mathbf{X}_i$$

+The algorithm basically works by finding the maximum likelihood for the samples, that is, maximizing $p(y|\beta, x)$.
 Also, it's very easy to interpret, since we can tell what happens to the target when changing one of the variables.
 When training a logistic regression, we are also able to add a regularization term to its loss function.
-If we use the L1 term, the solution is most likely to be sparse.
+If we use the L1 regularization term, the solution is most likely to be sparse.
 On the other hand, if we use the L2 term, we only force that each of the parameters of the linear model must be small, but not necessarily zero.
 On the other hand, the L2 regularization results in more robust solutions that the L1 regularization, while being more computationally efficient.

 However, as we noted in the previous sections, a linear model shouldn't be able to explain the relation between the target and the features.
 Therefore, we will also test several non-linear models, such as boosting, bagging, neural networks and ensemble of many models.

 Boosting models consist of iteratively learning weak models (usually decision trees) and then combining those weak models in a stronger learner.
 One example of this is the gradient boosting (implemented in XGBoost and LightGBM for example) in which each weak learner will fit the residual $y - F(x)$ of the current strong learner $F$.
+The optimization step is such that we compute the residuals for each sample, fit a new base learner $h$ to the residuals and compute the multiplier $\gamma$ so that:

+$$\hat{F} = \sum_m \gamma_m h_m(x) + const$$

 Another boosting technique used in this project is the AdaBoost, in which each weak learner are tweaked in favor of examples missclassified by previous learners.
+The optimization algorithm is similar to gradient boosting, but using an exponential loss $\sum_i e^{y_i f(x_i)}$.

-Those models are nonlinear, since they use decision trees and ensemble techniques to combine learners, therefore they could better capture the patterns in our dataset.
+Those models are nonlinear, since they use decision trees and ensemble techniques as learners, therefore they could better capture the patterns in our dataset.
 Also, this techniques effectively reduce bias (and variance) and can be better in generalizing to the test set.

+Neural networks are non-linear models comprised of several layers, each computing linear combinations and using a non-linear function of top of that to compute its output:

+$$\sigma({\sum_i{w_i x_i}}) = y_i$$

+The coefficients of those linear combinations are optimized buy computing the gradients of a loss, in an hierarchical manner, and then descending the gradient.
+This minimizes the error, and achieves a local optima that tends to be similar to the global one.
+Neural networks achieved state of the art performance on machine learning problems related to sound and image classification, and play important role in new reinforcement learning techniques.

 On the neural network side, we use entity embedding [[7]](https://arxiv.org/abs/1604.06737) to encode our categorical variables, allowing for fast neural network training.
 This technique was previously applied to classification problems and was able to reach third place in a competition with very simple features[[8]](https://github.com/entron/entity-embedding-rossmann/tree/kaggle).

 Other algorithms will also be tested, like Random Forest and Support Vector Machines (RBF kernel).
-These models not only could improve our metrics alone, but could also be using in the final ensemble to improve generalization.
+These models not only could improve our metrics alone, but could also be used in the final ensemble to improve generalization.
 The final model will be an ensemble of several of those models.
 This could reduce the variance and improve generalization a little bit, and is usually used in Kaggle competitions.